OpenSourceAP/CrossSectionDemos/README.md

 # CrossSectionDemos

-Example code of simple things one can do with our open-source asset pricing data
+Example code of simple things one can do with [Open Source Asset Pricing data](https://sites.google.com/site/chenandrewy/open-source-ap).

-Each file is an **independent script** that **automatically downloads** [Open Source Asset Pricing data](https://sites.google.com/site/chenandrewy/open-source-ap).
+Each file is an **independent script** that **automatically downloads** data from the internet.
 You just need the googledrive R package and a Google Drive account.

 ## List of Scripts